MedKGent: A Large Language Model Agent Framework for Constructing Temporally Evolving Medical Knowledge Graph

-To address these limitations, we introduce MedKGent, a LLM agent framework for constructing a temporally evolving medical KG.
+To address these limitations, we introduce MedKGent, an LLM agent framework for constructing a temporally evolving medical KG.
 We curated 10,014,314 PubMed abstracts published between January 1, 1975, and December 31, 2023, and organized them into a fine-grained daily time series to preserve the chronological trajectory of biomedical knowledge emergence.
 In contrast to static approaches, MedKGent processes abstracts incrementally on a day-by-day basis, enabling the KG to evolve dynamically while remaining extensible to future updates.
 The framework consists of two coordinated agents, both built on the open-source Qwen2.5-32B-Instruct model \cite{qwen2.5}.
 The Extractor Agent identifies relational triples from each abstract and assigns initial confidence scores via sampling-based confidence estimation \cite{wangself,taubenfeld2025confidence,chen2024universal}, which are used to filter low-confidence extractions and guide downstream processing.
-It also enriches extracted entities and relations with detailed attribute information to support downstream applications such as entity disambiguation and clinical information retrieval.
+It also enriches extracted entities and relations with detailed attribute information to support downstream applications such as entity disambiguation and biomedical information retrieval.
 The Constructor Agent integrates the curated triples into a temporal graph through continual interaction with a graph database.
-Guided by confidence scores and timestamps, it incrementally refines the KG by reinforcing frequently observed knowledge and resolving conflicting relations, thereby maintaining coherence as the literature evolves.
+Guided by confidence scores and timestamps, it incrementally refines the KG.
+Recurrent evidence strengthens the reliability of existing facts, while conflicting relations are resolved through accumulated evidence, thereby preserving coherence as the body of literature evolves.
 The resulting KG contains 156,275 entities and 2,971,384 relational triples---representing, to our knowledge, the largest LLM-derived medical KG constructed to date.